Kaldur'ahm: Comic books

-A different version of the character debuted in Brightest Day #4 (August 2010), which coincided with the appearance of Aqualad in the 2010 Young Justice animated series.
-Although similar to his animated counterpart, the comic book incarnation of the character features key differences from the animated version, originating from the underwater kingdom known as Xebel, making him of Xebellian descent like the character, Mera.
-The character's set of powers also differs from his animated counterpart, his powers telepathic in nature in tandem with his natural physiology instead of being mystical and lacks inherent magical powers.
+A different version of the character debuted in Brightest Day #4 (August 2010), shortly before the premiere of Young Justice.
+Although similar to his animated counterpart, the comic book incarnation of the character features key differences from the animated version, originating from the kingdom of Xebel rather than Atlantis and lacking magical abilities.

 Pre-Flashpoint

-Earlier life
+Early life

-A teenager from Silver City, New Mexico, Jackson Hyde was taught by his parents to fear water since he was young; they do not want him near it because his true parents would be able to locate him, not to mention certain changes happen to Jackson when he gets in the water.
-Jackson has kept this secret hidden for years, lying to his girlfriend about being afraid of drowning, being unable to swim and being in the dark about the mysterious tattoos he's had since birth.
-Aquaman is later contacted by the Entity, which tells him to locate Jackson before a second unidentified group, which is speculated to be Siren and her Death Squad.
+A teenager from Silver City, New Mexico, Jackson Hyde was taught by his parents to fear water since he was young; they do not want him near it because his true parents would be able to locate him and his Atlantean abilities would awaken.
+Jackson has kept this secret hidden for years, lying to his girlfriend about being afraid of drowning, being unable to swim and being in the dark about the mysterious tattoos he has had since birth.
+Aquaman is later contacted by the Life Entity, which tells him to locate Jackson before a second unidentified group, which is speculated to be Siren and her Death Squad.

 Brightest Day

-Jackson Hyde and his on-and-off again girlfriend Maria are first drawn into the events of Brightest Day after witnessing Deadman, Hawk and Dove activating the White Lantern Battery, which had landed in Silver City after the events of Blackest Night.
-As the Battery begins to speak to the heroes, the tattoos on Jackson's right arm begin to glow.
-Jackson is seen outside his house during a rainstorm, where he displays his abilities for the first time.
-As he started to control the water from the rain, his tattoos and eyes began glowing.
-At this moment he is revealed to possess gills and webbed hands.
-It is also revealed that Black Manta is actually his real father, and that Mera also has some sort of connection to him.
+During Brightest Day, Jackson's Xebellian abilities activate and he learns that Black Manta is his biological father.
 After witnessing Jackson in the rain, his adoptive father takes him to a cottage by the sea.
 He tells him that Mera had given Jackson to him, asking that he keep him away from his parents, and he was given an Atlantean chest to be opened when the truth is discovered.
 Before the chest can be opened, Black Manta, along with Siren and her Death Squad, attacks.
-Jackson (using his ability to create hard water constructs) defends his adoptive father, but cannot stop Black Manta from shooting a trident-shaped dart at him.
+Jackson defends his adoptive father, but cannot stop Black Manta from shooting a trident-shaped dart at him.
 Jackson's adoptive father would have died if not for Aquaman's intervention, who blocks and crushes the dart.